 Once you have a foreign fruit, you can bring it back to your island to sell.
 Better yet, you can plant it on your island.
 This means in a few days a tree will sprout that will yield that fruit - providing long-term gains.
 I dedicated one whole corner of my island to turn it into a foreign fruit paradise, which in turn earned me many bells.

-Finally, there's Perfect Fruit, an Animal Crossing staple.
+As well, there's Perfect Fruit, an Animal Crossing staple.
 This is a piece of fruit that is succulent, juicy and just all-around perfect.
 Because of its perfect nature, it is heavily in demand.
 These are worth a huge amount of money but are very rare.
 They appear at random, but here's one key tip: if you get a perfect fruit (and it'll be obvious if you do, as it looks lush and impressive), you should plant it.
 Plant a perfect fruit and the first crop from that tree (which is fragile - don't go chopping it with an axe!) will all be perfect - so that's three more perfect fruit.
 This only goes for the first crop - but then you can take one of those perfect fruit and plant that, and create a chain of perfection going down.
 Only non-native perfect fruit can be farmed in this way.

 Play the Stalk Market to make big gains